The damage to vulnerable young lives at risk is now well-documented.

 Yet society is struggling to know what to do.
 Its response is often piecemeal, disjointed, underfunded and uncoordinated.

 But it doesn’t need to be like this.

-We will collaborate with our panels of commissioners, young people and other experts who have a lived experience of exclusion, gangs, and serious violence to provide practical and affordable ideas that local communities – backed by government, councils, the police and social services – can put in place.
+The Commission has been working with a panel of commissioners, young people and other experts who have a lived experience of exclusion, gangs, and serious violence, to provide practical and affordable ideas that local communities – backed by government, councils, the police, and social services – can put in place.

 Preventing young people from entering the justice system is in all our interests.
 That’s why the Commission has produced a new way to bring hope and success to young people, through education and personal support.

 Since its launch, the Commission has published four thematic reports, setting out its recommendations for reforming children’s social care, support for families, the education system, and children and young people’s metal health services.
 You can find our four thematic reports here.

 In November 2022, the Commission published ‘Hidden in Plain Sight’, its national plan to support vulnerable teenagers to succeed and to protect them from adversity, exploitation and harm.
 The report sets out our recommendations for fighting back against those who groom and exploit children and how to provide the right support to vulnerable teenagers to help them to thrive.